vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 - In the last phase, the top ranking 24 passages from the previous phase are evaluated by the cross attention model.
 - The final ranking score is a linear combination of all three ranking scores.
 The *rerank-count* can also be adjusted by a query parameter

-Observe that reusing scores from the previous ranking phases does not impact serving performance a s they are only evaluated once (per hit) and cached.
+Observe that reusing scores from the previous ranking phases does not impact serving performance, as they are only evaluated once (per hit) and cached.

 The linear weights
 of the three different transformer scores was obtained by a simple grid search observing